All Episodes

 And the recent so-called heckling in the Rose Garden.

-Shall you have to respond to that?
+Show you'd have to respond to that.

-What do you mean poor Obama has to respond?
+What do you mean, poor Obama has to respond?

-But it makes it hard, Siliza says.
+But it makes it hard, Saliza says.

 Fracturing the media makes it hard to push a clear message.